rwbot/RoboND-DeepRL-Project/WRITEUP.md

 <!--- Explain the results obtained for both objectives.
 Include discussion on the DQN agent's performance for both objectives.
 Include watermarked images, or videos of your results.
 Student should describe and briefly explain the results they achieved for both objectives.
 The discussion should also include their comments on the DQN agent's performance and if there were any shortcomings.
 Student should include either watermarked images of their results, or attach a video that displays the results and the arm in action. -->

 The DQN was able to successfully complete both objectives.
-Objective 1 parameters were consistent in results of 90% in a range from 100 to 120 episodes.
+Objective 1 parameters were consistent in results of 90% within the range of 100 to 120 episodes.
 Objective 2 parameters were less consistent.
-The initial episodes greatly influenced the convergence time.
+The initial episodes significantly influenced the convergence time.
 On less ideal runs, it would take the agent 40 episodes before receiving a single win.
 On more ideal runs, the agent would receive a win within the first 15 episodes.
-This puts the results of  80% in a range from 100 to 300 episodes.
+This puts the result of 80% consistent within the range of 100 to 300 episodes.